-- Continue your wound care as directed. - Refrain from weight-bearing or abdominal crunching exercises.
-Continue walking.
-A daily, brisk 20-minute walk is recommended. - Do not smoke.
-While incisions may have sealed, smoking deprives your body of necessary oxygen that can result in poorly healed, wide, raised scars. - Continue to wear your compression garment as directed. - Continue to attend massage therapy as scheduled. - Practice good sun protection.
-Do not expose your abdomen to direct sunlight.
-If you are outdoors, apply at least an SPF 30 at least 30 minutes prior to sun exposure and wear protective clothing.
-The skin of your abdomen is highly susceptible to sunburn or the formation of irregular, darkened pigmentation.
+- Continue your wound care as directed. - Refrain from weight-bearing exercise, or lifting anything over your head.
+You may begin range of motion exercises but not with any weight, pressure or resistance of any kind. - Do not smoke.
+While incisions may have sealed, smoking deprives your body of necessary oxygen that can result in poorly healed, wide, raised scars. - Continue to wear your elastic or compression wrap as directed. - Continue to attend massage therapy as scheduled. - Practice good sun protection.
+Do not expose your arms to direct sunlight.
+If you are outdoors, apply at least an SPF 30 to the arms at least 30 minutes prior to sun exposure and wear long sleeves.
+The skin of your arms is highly susceptible to sunburn or the formation or irregular, darkened pigmentation.

 Follow-up as directed.
-Y Your second post-operative visit is scheduled for:
+Your second post-operative visit is scheduled for: